paologaleotti/homeserver/README.md

 Running on Docker containers:

-- [Tailscale agent](https://tailscale.com): VPN to access the network from remote
 - [PhotoPrism](https://www.photoprism.app/): Self-hosted photo archive solution
   - note: i will probably switch to [Immich](https://immich.app/) when it is more stable.
 - [Backrest](https://github.com/garethgeorge/backrest): Automatic data backup